Protocol Setup#

 Function: |

-Limits the maximum number of coordinates sent to the robot for each vision cycle. |
+Limits the maximum number of coordinates that are sent to the robot per vision cycle. |

 Typical values: |